 Keep it Simple:

 To many treats/scraps and thus alter the nutritional percentages that have been so carefully calculated by avian nutritionists.
 Optimally, only 20% or less of the chickens’ total feed intake should consist of treats/scraps.
-However, I lean towards the idea that quality is more important than quantity.
+However, I believe that quality is more important than quantity.

 As with all treats, it’s not wrong to treat chickens with not-so-good-for-them things from time to time… Just simply, for a healthy flock, keep unhealthy treats occasional.

 Foods That Can Be Harmful to Chickens:

-- Uncooked Rice: Though I don’t have substantial medical evidence to back up this idea, I have heard from many sources that rice can swell in chickens’ crops and stomachs, sometimes leading to bloating and sour crop.
+- Uncooked Rice: I don’t have substantial medical evidence to back up this idea.
+However, I have heard from many sources that rice can swell in chickens’ crops and stomachs, sometimes leading to bloating and sour crop.
 Therefore, I advise taking caution in that area.

 - Bread, Bread Products & Boxed/processed/sugary foods: Bread consists primarily of carbohydrates.
 Many store-bought breads are low in protein and many essential nutrients.
 Both bread and boxed/sugary foods have been known to lead to digestive problems and sour crop in poultry.
 Organic, sprouted grain, seed-filled breads are not as bad.
 However, as with any poultry dietary supplementation, moderation is key.